RonHogan/challenger/README.md

 		d) sqlite3 3.14.0 (for development.
 In production i will use postgresql)

-2. After forking/downloading repo remember to install all gems using Homebrew.
+2. After forking/downloading repo remember to install all gems using Homebrew or Bundler.

 3. Remember to create database, add the schema and initialaze it by seed data, by running